zudov/4haskell/README.md

 * Download and install [leiningen](https://github.com/technomancy/leiningen).
 * Download and install [mongodb](http://www.mongodb.org/).
-* Use cabal to build [mueval](https://hackage.haskell.org/package/mueval)
-  * make sure that mueval binaries are in your PATH
-  * test that mueval works by running `mueval -t 10 -e "2+2"`

 * cd to the 4clojure project directory and run `lein deps`.
 * Start up your mongodb, if you don't have autostart: